aolotto/aolotto-webapp/README.md

 # aolotto-webapp
- The Aolotto webapp deploy to the permaweb.
+ The Aolotto webapp deploy to the permaweb.: